45' BUS & MOTORHOME

-To request that a road be opened up to over-length buses, follow these instructions:
+To request that a road be opened up to 45' buses, follow these instructions:

-State routes: Caltrans has already analyzed State routes for their ability to accommodate 45-foot buses, which is the worst case over-length bus.
+State routes: Caltrans has already analyzed State routes for their ability to accommodate 45-foot buses, which is the worst case bus that is over 40 feet.
 However, highway improvement projects that change the geometrics may justify a new evaluation.
 To inquire about a possible new access route, contact Caltrans Headquarters at (916) 654-5741 for referral to the appropriate Caltrans district staff.

 Vehicle Length: The basic vehicle length limit in California is stated in the California Vehicle Code (CVC) Section 35400(a): "A vehicle may not exceed a length of 40 feet."

 Federal Law: In 1991, the federal Intermodal Surface Transportation Efficiency Act (ISTEA) required states to allow buses up to 45 feet long on National Network (NN) highways, which are comprised of primarily interstates.
 ISTEA allowed states to determine which routes off the NN that 45' buses may use to pick up or deliver passengers.